GuillaumeGomez/rust-clean/README.md

 For the moment, here are the available options :

  * -r          : recursive mode
  * -v          : verbose mode
  * -i          : prompt before every removal
+ * -l=[number] : Add a level for recursive mode
  * --help : print this help